kubernetes/community/contributors/design-proposals/node/kubelet-cri-logging.md

 implementation, kubelet calls `docker logs` with parameters to return the log content.
 As of now, docker only supports `log` operations for the “journal” and “json-file” drivers [2].
-In other words, *the support of `kubectl logs` is not universal in all kuernetes deployments*.
+In other words, *the support of `kubectl logs` is not universal in all kubernetes deployments*.

 **Cluster logging support**